johannschopplich/kirby-vue3-starterkit/README.md

 ### Static assets

-*During development* Kirby can't access static files located in the `src` folder.
+_During development_ Kirby can't access static files located in the `src` folder.
 Therefore it's necessary to create a symbolic link inside of the public folder:

 ```bash
 ln -s $PWD/src/assets ./public/assets
 ```

 ## Usage

+### Build Mode

+During development a `.lock` file will be generated inside the `src` directory to let the backend now it runs in development mode.
+This file is deleted when running the build command.

+> ℹ️ Alternatively, you can set a `KIRBY_MODE` env variable containing either `development` or `production` to set the app mode programmatically and overwrite the `.lock` file mechanism.
+This may ease setups with Docker.

 ### Development